 The trade unions and staff within institutions will want to have faith and trust in their individual HEIs identifying the relevance of the issues raised in their institutions, then taking action where this is not already in hand and reviewing the outcomes from their actions.
 Institutional level implementation, and discussions with staff representatives, will need to be evidence-based and data-informed.
 To this end, institutions will need to provide available and suitable data, subject to any protections of confidentiality for individuals.
-This will also help inform reviews, which should be undertaken at least annually, undertaken to assess the effectiveness of the actions.
+This will also help inform any reviews that will be undertaken to assess the effectiveness of the actions.